RocketChat/docs-old/administrator-guides/authentication/ldap/README.md

 `{"filter": "(&(objectCategory=person)(objectclass=user)(memberOf=CN=ROCKET_ACCESS,CN=Users,DC=domain,DC=com)(|(mail=#{username})(sAMAccountName=#{username})))", "scope": "sub", "userDN": "rocket.service@domain.com", "password": "urpass"}`

-## Logging in
+## Log in

-When you enable LDAP the login form will login users via LDAP instead the internal account system.
+When you enable LDAP, the login form uses LDAP instead, instead of the internal account system, to log the user in.

 ### LDAPS - SSL Connection

 Use stunnel to create a secure connection to the LDAP server.
-Create a new configuration file /etc/stunnel/ldaps.conf with following content:
+Create a new configuration file `/etc/stunnel/ldaps.conf` with following content:

 ```.ini
 options = NO_SSLv2